Pro Wrestling Guerrilla: Early 2010s

-2013–present

 On January 12, 2013, another longtime PWG wrestler, El Generico, made his final appearance for the promotion, having recently agreed to a deal with WWE.
 2013 saw a multiple talented independent wrestlers debut for the promotion, with the likes of Johnny Gargano, Jay Lethal, Samuray del Sol, Trent?, A. C. H., Anthony Nese and Tommaso Ciampa all debuting between All Star Weekend in March and Battle of Los Angeles in August.
 2013 also saw several wrestlers depart PWG for WWE's developmental territory NXT.
 In June, Sami Callihan and Samuray del Sol, neither of whom had spent much time in PWG, wrestled their final matches for the promotion, while in December, two longtime PWG wrestlers, Davey Richards and Eddie Edwards, also made their final appearances for the promotion.
 Also in December, Chris Hero, who had recently been released from WWE, returned to PWG.

 In August 2014, Kevin Steen, who had worked regularly for PWG since 2005, left the promotion for WWE.
 In an interview on WWE's official website, Steen credited PWG for getting him signed, mentioning how he was invited for a tryout after William Regal had seen one of his PWG matches.

+Late 2010s

 In December 2015, PWG and ROH announced a working relationship, which would allow ROH contracted wrestlers to continue working for PWG.
 ROH contracted wrestlers (and former PWG World champions) Adam Cole and Kyle O'Reilly made their first appearances in PWG since December 2014 at All Star Weekend 11 in December 2015.

 In February 2018, a purported PayPal error caused fans to order more tickets than originally allocated for the show "Time is a Flat Circle".
 This meant that PWG had to run the show outside of their usual home of Reseda, CA, for the first time in over six years.
 The show instead took place at the Globe Theater in Los Angeles, CA.

 In March 2018, PWG announced that they were leaving Reseda, CA. Although PWG officials tried to book later dates at American Legion Hall, the venue was sold and they were not allowed to book dates there past June 1.
 On May 25, 2018, PWG hosted their last event in Reseda titled "Bask in his Glory."
 (This was also the farewell event of former PWG world champion Keith Lee).
 Their first event of 2019 was Hand of Doom where Jeff Cobb defended the title against the departing Trevor Lee.
 Their next event was called Two Hundred which saw the debuts of Aussie Open, Latin American Exchange and Jonathan Gresham.

+2020s: Multiple hiatuses

 PWG went on a hiatus during the COVID-19 pandemic and did not hold any events throughout 2020.
 PWG's first show in almost two years was Mystery Vortex 7 in 2021.
-The 2023 Battle of Los Angeles saw the surprise PWG debut of All Elite Wrestling star Chris Jericho, an eight-time world champion, having held the AEW, ROH, WCW, WWE Undisputed, and WWE World Heavyweight Championships.
+The 2023 Battle of Los Angeles saw the surprise PWG debut of All Elite Wrestling star Chris Jericho.